rotki/docs/faq.md

 If the asset is still not showing, you may need to add it manually.

+### My transaction is not showing in rotki

+If a transaction is not showing in rotki, it may be due to an ignored asset being part of the transaction.

+To view transactions with ignored assets, enable `Show entries with ignored assets`, and if your transaction is now visible, check which assets used in the transaction are ignored and then un-ignore them manually.

+For more information on un-ignoring and optionally whitelisting assets, see [My asset is not showing in rotki](/faq.html#my-asset-is-not-showing-in-rotki) above.

 ### My balances are not showing after importing my history/creating history events

 It's not a bug.
 At the moment, we don't use events to determine current holdings.
 Balances are only calculated from connected exchanges, connected blockchain addresses, and manual balances.